SUPPLY CHAIN MANAGEMENT AND LOGISTICS - 2022/3

 The summative assessment, based on a 2000 word individual assignment, will demonstrate the critical appraisal and application of theoretical frameworks and concepts.
 The end of semester exam will bring together the knowledge and critical awareness of supply chain and logistics management

-Formative assessments through EVS and simulations will be used to assist students in determining their knowledge of the concepts and aid the lecturer in focusing on areas requiring further support.
-The case study work will aid the development and formative assessment of critical awareness.
-Verbal feedback in tutorials and case study reviews (following work conducted as part of guided learning) will be used to assess development of knowledge and understanding.
+Formative assessments: Case studies, class debates, EVS, and simulations will be used to assist students in determining their knowledge of the concepts and aid the lecturer in focusing on areas requiring further support.
+The use of case study work will aid the development and formative assessment of critical awareness.
+Verbal feedback in tutorials and case study reviews (following work conducted as part of guided learning) will be used to assess the development of knowledge and understanding.

 - Evaluate the role and nature of physical and digital logistic and supply chain management strategies in meeting the objectives of retail, industrial and service organisations